pandenic/PEP_BeautifulSoup_parser/README.md

-# PEP parsing app
+# PEP parser app

 ## Description
-This application implement parsing of pep site.
+This application implements parsing of the pep site.
 It has 3 modes:
-1) ```python main.py whats-new``` - collects articles info for different versions of python (topics, links and authors).
+1) ```python main.py whats-new``` - collects article info for different versions of Python (topics, links, and authors).
-2) ```python main.py latest-versions``` - collects links on docs, version numbers and statuses for different versions of python.
+2) ```python main.py latest-versions``` - collects links on docs, version numbers, and statuses for different Python versions.
 3) ```python main.py download``` - download docs for the latest version of python.
-4) ```python main.py pep``` - count quantity of PEPs divided by status and print mismatched statuses (table vs PEP description card).
+4) ```python main.py pep``` - count the number of PEPs divided by status and print mismatched statuses (table vs. PEP description card).

-Application has several optional parameters:
+The application has several optional parameters:
 1) ```-c --clear-cache``` - clear the cache
 2) ```-o --output``` - set the mode of output: ```pretty``` - draw a table in command line for output; ```file``` - create a file with output data.

 # Libs
-- Beautuful Soup
+- Beautiful Soup
 - tqdm
 - requests_cache